 Concept development

-Essentially it’s a structured way to develop an idea, undertake research, find out potential costs, see if customers like it, and determine what customer market is willing to buy it.
+Product concept development is a structured way to foster an idea, undertake research, find out potential costs, see if customers like it, and determine what customer market is willing to buy it.
 This stage is arguably the most critical part of the entire product development process.

 Feedback helps paint a clear picture of the products and services they need.
 Once you have a concept to investigate, you can launch a survey to your existing customers and similar groups that includes questions like: